phpDocumentor/phpDocumentor/docs/PSR.md

 * "PHPDoc" is a section of documentation which provides information on several aspects of a "Structural Element".

-* "Structural element" is a collection of Programming Constructs which SHOULD be preceded by a DocBlock.
+* "Structural Element" is a collection of Programming Constructs which SHOULD be preceded by a DocBlock.
 The collection contains the following constructs:

   * namespace